StevenClontz/checkit-platform/README.md

 This dashboard is optimized for use on the [CoCalc](https://cocalc.com) web app and may be used via the quickstart instructions above without creating an account or purchasing a subscription to any service.
-However, the CoCalc free trial is limited in its funcionality and frequent users of the Dashboard may benefit from creating an account.
+However, the CoCalc free trial is limited in its functionality and frequent users of the Dashboard may benefit from creating an account.

 - [CheckIt Dashboard on GitHub](https://github.com/StevenClontz/checkit)